TarHeelIllustrated - Mack Brown Postgame Press Conference

 Mack Brown Postgame Press Conference

-TALLAHASSEE, FL – North Carolina Coach Mack Brown met with the media following his team’s 31-28 loss to Florida State on Saturday night at Doak Campbell Stadium.
+CHAPEL HILL – North Carolina Coach Mack Brown met with the media following his team’s 48-21 victory over NC State on Saturday at Kenan Stadium.

-North Carolina trailed 31-7 at halftime after the Seminoles took advantage of two blocked field goals and a pick 6.
+The No. 14 Tar Heels ed 17-7 at halftime before erupting in the third quarter and pulling away over the No.3 Wolfpack.

-The Tar Heels rallied in the second half and outscored Florida State 21-0 but came up short.
-Sam Howell passed for 374 yards and 3 touchdowns.
+UNC finished with 578 total yards, including 160 rushing by Javonte Williams and 106 by Michael Carter.
+Sam Howell was 18-for-29 with 252 yards and one touchdown.
+UNC ran for 326 yards.